gerryjackson/Forth-sprintf/README.md

 ```
 ## Usage

 To use `sprintf.fth` simply include the file.
-Note that if your Forth system does not have the standard word `REPRESENT` then it is assumed that floating point has not been implemented and floating point functionality is not compiled.
+Note that if your Forth system does not have the standard floating point word `REPRESENT` then it is assumed that floating point has not been implemented and floating point functionality is not compiled.

 Example
    `s" Mary" 23 s" My sister %s is %d years old." printf`